NatachaH/laravel-trackable/README.md

 - force-deleted
 - saved (For relationship update)

-You can retrieve the tracks of a model:
+You can retrieve the tracks (order by date and id) of a model:

 ```
 $model->tracks;